 The Business Trial Group at Morgan & Morgan helps investors recover their losses on a contingency basis.
 We are only paid if we successfully recover money for you.
 We have helped investors recover tens of millions of dollars of investment losses.

-The Business Trial Group is part of the largest contingency law firm in the nation, with more than 500 lawyers and 50 offices.
+The Business Trial Group is part of the largest contingency law firm in the nation, with more than 700 lawyers and offices nationwide.
 We aggressively fight for justice against brokerage firms, investment advisory firms, and banks.